conejoninja/node-mgr/README.md

-## Node Manager
+## NodeCtl

 Tool to create and manage Ethereum nodes.

 ### Usage

-*node-mgr* will look for a config.yml file in the current directory.
+*nodectl* will look for a config.yml file in the current directory.

 #### Commands